tmobile/percy-cake/README.md

 - Load YAML files from a mono structured repository
 - Display YAML file in an intuitive structured tree view
-- Support YAML property with object, bool, string, and number types, and array of simple types
+- Support YAML property with object, bool, string,  number types, and an array of simple types
 - Create a new YAML file
 - Edit an existing YAML file
 - Delete an existing YAML file
 - Save draft changes locally in the browser
 - Commit changes to the repository
-- Resolve conflicts when commit changes
+- Resolve conflicts when committing changes
 - Define variables at the top-level, and use the variables anywhere in the YAML file
-- The environment node has a special `inherits` property, it can be used to inherit from another environement node.
+- The environment node has a special `inherits` property, it can be used to inherit from another environment node.
 Note that all environment nodes inherit from the default node by default.
-- View the compiled YAML of the environment node, in this view, the inherites and variables will be resolved.
+- View the compiled YAML of the environment node, in this view, the inherits and variables will be resolved.

 ## How it works

-[Material components](https://material.angular.io/components/categories) are used extensively to build UI interface. [@ngrx](http://ngrx.github.io/) is used for reactive state management of the UI.
+The editor is created with Angular 7, and [Material components](https://material.angular.io/components/categories) are used extensively to build UI interface. [@ngrx](http://ngrx.github.io/) is used for reactive state management of the UI.

 [isomorphic-git](https://github.com/isomorphic-git/isomorphic-git) is used to clone remote git repo and commit changes.
-Repo files and draft changes are all saved in browser by using [Filer](https://filer.js.org/) which simulates a file system (with IndexedDB as underlying storage).
+Repo files and draft changes are all saved in the browser by using [Filer](https://filer.js.org/) which simulates a file system (with IndexedDB as underlying storage).

-If this web app is hosted in a different domain than the git server domain, a [CORS proxy](https://github.com/isomorphic-git/isomorphic-git#cors-support) server need to be setup to allow cross sites requests.
+If this web app is hosted in a different domain than the git server domain, a [CORS proxy](https://github.com/isomorphic-git/isomorphic-git#cors-support) server need to be set up to allow cross sites requests.

 ## Known Issues

-The browser filesystem is built on top of IndexedDB, the performance and stability is limited by IndexedDB and thus is not as good as a real filesystem.
+The browser filesystem is built on top of IndexedDB, the performance and stability are limited by IndexedDB and thus is not as good as a real filesystem.

 To relieve the impact, we have adopted several ways to reduce file I/O:

 - Shallow clone with 1 depth
 - Fetch remote commits with 1 depth
-- After clone/fetch, we never checkout the files to working copy, just saving the git packed objects/files and will directly use the packed objects/files afterwards.
+- After clone/fetch, we never check out the files to working copy, just saving the git packed objects/files and will directly use the packed objects/files afterwards.